mofakhamr/dt-patching/README.txt

     sites/all/modules/datatables/dataTables/

-  The final path to the media folder should be:
+  The final path to the media folder for 1.9 should be:

     sites/all/modules/datatables/dataTables/media

+  The final path to the media folder for 1.10 should be:

+    sites/all/modules/datatables/DataTables/js
+    (Note: Capitalisation is different to 1.9)

 * Alternatively, if you are using the Libraries API module (http://drupal.org/project/libraries), you can place the dataTables folder in